stackitcloud/terraform-provider-stackit/docs/resources/resourcemanager_project.md

 ### Optional

 - `labels` (Map of String) Labels are key-value string pairs which can be attached to a resource container.
 A label key must match the regex [A-ZÄÜÖa-zäüöß0-9_-]{1,64}.
 A label value must match the regex ^$|[A-ZÄÜÖa-zäüöß0-9_-]{1,64}
-- `members` (Attributes List, Deprecated) The members assigned to the project.
-At least one subject needs to be a user, and not a client or service account.
-This value is only considered during creation.
-Changing it afterwards will have no effect.

-!> The "members" field has been deprecated in favor of the "owner_email" field.
-Please use the "owner_email" field to assign the owner role to a user. (see [below for nested schema](#nestedatt--members))

 ### Read-Only

 - `container_id` (String) Project container ID.
 Globally unique, user-friendly identifier.
 - `id` (String) Terraform's internal resource ID.
 It is structured as "`container_id`".
 - `project_id` (String) Project UUID identifier.
 This is the ID that can be used in most of the other resources to identify the project.

-<a id="nestedatt--members"></a>
-### Nested Schema for `members`

-Required:

-- `role` (String) The role of the member in the project.
-Possible values include, but are not limited to: `owner`, `editor`, `reader`.
-Legacy roles (`project.admin`, `project.auditor`, `project.member`, `project.owner`) are not supported.
-- `subject` (String) Unique identifier of the user, service account or client.
-This is usually the email address for users or service accounts, and the name in case of clients.